wpernath/quarkus-demo-service/README.md

 # quarkus-demo-service
 This is the demo code for the Kubernetes Native Workshop with Quarkus enablement.
-THE